Scripps News Investigates

 When it was signed into law in 2010, part of the promise of the Affordable Care Act was to expand access to coverage of women’s reproductive care through what is known as the birth control mandate.

 The ACA prohibits cost-sharing for most contraceptive care.
 Cost-sharing is a practice where the patient pays for a portion of their medical care out of pocket.
-Instead, under the ACA, most health insurance plans are required to fully pay for a variety of birth control methods and the medical services related to that birth control.
-However, plans can choose not to cover brand-name birth control pills if a generic equivalent exists.
+Instead, under the ACA most health insurance plans are required to fully pay for at least one in each of the 18 FDA-approved birth control methods and the medical services related to contraception.

 Doctor visits, counseling, follow-up care, management of side effects and removal of IUDS should be free.